 You can also keep your corporate records "in the cloud," but these records may include confidential information and proprietary processes, so be sure your server is secure.
 Susan Ward, Small Business-Canada Expert, has a great article about document management that may help you with this project.

-How are Corporate Records Created?
-Who Keeps the Corporate Records?
+How Corporate Records Are Created and Who Keeps the Records

 Corporate records are generated by the board of directors of your corporation.
 The board creates documents such as your corporation's articles of incorporation and annual reports.
 The board also creates and edits documents such as motions and minutes during the course of board meetings.